somework/p2p-path-finder/README.md

   requests from progressing further into the search.【F:src/Application/PathFinder/PathFinder.php†L692-L745】
-* **Deterministic decimal policy.** All tolerances, costs and search ratios are normalized to 18 decimal places using half-up rounding so the same input produces identical routing decisions across environments. `BrickDecimalMath` centralises this behaviour and backs the tolerance validation performed by `PathFinder`.
-Refer to the [decimal strategy](docs/decimal-strategy.md#canonical-scale-and-rounding-policy) for the canonical tolerance scale, working precision and rounding guarantees.【F:src/Application/Math/BrickDecimalMath.php†L41-L123】【F:src/Application/PathFinder/PathFinder.php†L166-L212】
+* **Deterministic decimal policy.** All tolerances, costs and search ratios are normalized to 18 decimal places using half-up rounding so the same input produces identical routing decisions across environments. `PathFinder::SCALE` defines the canonical tolerance scale while value objects such as `Money` normalize their `BigDecimal` amounts before exposing numeric strings, keeping serialization and ordering deterministic.
+Refer to the [decimal strategy](docs/decimal-strategy.md#canonical-scale-and-rounding-policy) for the canonical tolerance scale, working precision and rounding guarantees.
+For contributors, the `tests/Support/DecimalMath.php` helper mirrors those rules so fixtures and assertions can continue producing canonical `numeric-string` payloads without reimplementing production math.【F:src/Application/PathFinder/PathFinder.php†L166-L212】【F:src/Domain/ValueObject/Money.php†L19-L92】【F:tests/Support/DecimalMath.php†L1-L120】
 * **Wall-clock guard rails.** `PathSearchConfig::withSearchTimeBudget()` injects a millisecond budget directly into the search loop so that runaway expansions halt even when structural guardrails are relaxed.
 The resulting report is surfaced via